coderplex-org/meetups/README.md

 - Latest research in CS
 - Doing Research in your chosen field
   - Doing research
-  - Benifits of joining a ACM and/or IEEE Chapter
   - Writing a paper & getting it published